tylerlittlefield/treeco/README.md

 ### eco_run_all.R

-_Note: Currently awork in progress, use with caution_
+_Note: Currently a work in progress, use with caution_

 This function calculates eco benefits for an entire tree inventory. `eco_run_all.R` utilizes the popular [`data.table`](https://github.com/Rdatatable/data.table) package for speed.
 Calculating the eco benefits of 400,000 trees takes ~10-20 seconds. `eco_run_all.R` takes and requires 4 arguments: